 It was about a week before I’d have to flee the country due to the crackdown, and I already had to leave my apartment due to gunfire and grenades going off constantly for 48 hours.
 (Seriously, true story).

-My (now) good friends Derek and Clay had an apartment across town that they’d just moved into and despite only knowing them for a brief period of time they let me come crash for a few days while I figured out my next steps.
+My (now) good friends Derek and Clay had an apartment across town that they’d just moved into.
+Despite only knowing them for a brief period of time they let me come crash for a few days while I figured out my next steps.

 I went down the street to grab a coffee and when I came back and refreshed my inbox it was 11:05 – 5 minutes after the sale began.